Skip to main content

 As I’ve started incorporating an EDC torch or flashlight into my carry, weight considerations become even more critical.
 I’m currently debating between the Olight i1r and the Fenix e02, with a preference for the Olight i1r to complement the Climber.

-I’ve tried various models, and while some have their merits, I often find myself wanting specific tools that other models don’t offer.
-I remind myself that it’s impractical to carry an entire toolbox; for tasks like working on my car, nothing beats a simple socket set.
-Therefore, I keep a socket set in my trunk while carrying the Climber for smaller tasks.
+Tip: It’s impractical to carry an entire toolbox; for major tasks like working on my car, nothing beats a simple dedicated socket set, which I keep in my trunk while carrying the Climber for smaller, everyday tasks.

 Weight Analysis of Selected Models